yaozcoderepo/bookworm/README.md

 cd bookworm
 ```

-Here, I use Mongo DB server provided by Mongo DB Atlas, so if you want to use it, first replace the `username` and `password` with yours in the `config/default.json` file.
+Here, I use Mongo DB server provided by Mongo DB Atlas, so if you want to use it, first replace the `mongoURI` and `jwtSecret` with yours in the `config/default.json` file.

 Afterward, type the following command